cruzgodar/wilson/README.md

 Ints and floats are initialized with numbers, vectors are initialized with 1D arrays, and matrices are initialized with 2D arrays in **row-major** order (i.e. the way you're likely used to representing them in JavaScript, but not in GLSL).
 Arrays of `int`s or `float`s (e.g. `uniform int foo[3];`) are initialized with 1D arrays, and arrays of vectors (e.g. `uniform vec3 foo[3];`) are initialized with 2D arrays.

-To draw a frame, call the `drawFrame` method on the `WilsonGPU` instance.
+To draw a frame, call the `drawFrame` method on the `WilsonGL` instance.
 To set one or more uniforms, use the `setUniforms` method:

 ```js
 wilson.setUniforms({ c: [0, 1] });